 - Click-Lock Luxury Vinyl Planks: Most options are pretty thick and heavy.
 Plus if you winterized your camper, the cold weather makes the click-lock seams brittle and you could risk them breaking.

 - Laminate: It’s not waterproof.
 Any water exposure will cause it to swell.

 - Tile: With the flex of the camper while towing it’s susceptible to cracking

 - Hardwood: It’s heavy, prone to scratches, and not waterproof.

 - Vinyl Sheet: This is actually a great option to consider.
-The only reason I swayed away from it was because it’s harder to install as an individual DIY’r, takes 3-4 weeks to be ordered, and I fear the slideout tearing it since it’s not as durable as the vinyl planks.
+The only reason I swayed from it was that it’s harder to install as an individual DIY’er, takes 3-4 weeks to be ordered, and I fear the slideout tearing it since it’s not as durable as the vinyl planks.

 In the end, I hope this was valuable information and helps you chose the best flooring option for your camper.
 I have provided easy step-by-step instructions for the flooring installation below.

 Also, follow along with my camper renovation on instagram @thehappyglamperco